 - Jizz: On the first impression, the overall jizz of the greater yellowlegs is a heavier, stockier, bulkier bird, while the lesser yellowlegs is more delicate and refined.

-- Size: The greater yellowlegs is significantly larger than its lesser cousin, as well as having a wider wingspan and bulkier build.
+- Size: While it can be challenging to judge a bird's size, the greater yellowlegs is significantly larger than its lesser cousin, as well as having a wider wingspan and bulkier build.
 This is a great way to tell these birds apart in a mixed flock but can be less reliable if they are at different distances or only one species is seen.

 - Bill: The greater yellowlegs' bill is roughly 1.5 times the length of its head, while the lesser yellowlegs' bill is barely longer than its head length.
 The greater yellowlegs' bill also has a very slight upturn and is thicker, particularly at the base, while the lesser yellowlegs' bill is straight and thinner.
 Both bills are black, but in the winter, the greater yellowlegs' bill lightens at the base to give it a two-tone appearance.